If you’re new to the world of beer, it can be a little overwhelming. This is because there are so many different beers for beginners.

 This enhanced version of regular Brew Dog’s Hazy Jane is not as bitter as the regular version, but it’s fascinating from the beginning to the end.
 The finish is quite floral, juicy, and citrusy and bit on the sweeter side.

 Very nicely balanced beer overall.
-Perfect for a hot summer day!
+Hazy Jane Guava is perfect for a hot summer day!

 4. Omnipollo IPA Fantom